Dr Hugh Turpin

 Hugh Turpin holds a BA in Philosophy from Trinity College Dublin, Masters’ degrees in social anthropology (Oxford) and cognitive science (University College Dublin), and a joint PhD from Queen’s University Belfast and Aarhus University Denmark in the cognitive anthropology of religion.
-His research interests include the decline of religious systems and beliefs, secularisation theory, the anthropologies of Christianity and Catholicism, and the anthropology and psychology of morality.
+His research interests include the decline of religious systems, the nature of ‘belief’, secularisation theory, the anthropologies of Christianity and Catholicism, the public implications of religious hypocrisy and Catholic clerical abuse scandals, and the anthropology and psychology of morality.

 Turpin, H. & Lanman, J. (accepted), “The Failure of Religious Systems”, The Oxford Handbook for the Cognitive Science of Religion, Barrett, J. (ed).
 Oxford University Press.

 Turpin, H. & Lanman, J. (accepted).
 “Credibility Enhancing Displays”.
 Lane, J. & Lior, Y. (eds).
 Routledge Handbook of Evolutionary Approaches to Religion.
 Routledge.

 Turpin, H. & Stanford, M. (accepted).
 “Cognitively informed ethnography: Using mixed methods to capture the complexity of religious phenomena in two ecologically valid settings.”
 Journal for the Cognitive Science of Religion.

 Turpin, H. (2020).
 ‘Catholic scandal, the referendum, and the ongoing reconfiguration of Irish moral stances’ in the Forum ‘Repealing Ireland’s Eight Amendment: abortion rights and democracy today’.
 Drazkiewicz, E. & Strong, T. (eds.)
 Social Anthropology/Anthropologie Sociale, 2020, 1-24